 Collection objects from the launch of BBC2

-Following the Pilkington report, which expressed disappointment with the commercial programming on ITV, the UK’s third television channel, BBC2 was to be relatively high-brow.
-Dennis Potter declared in his Daily Herald column, ‘BBC2 offers us, for the first time, a genuinely planned alternative instead of a haphazard chase up the ratings table.’
+Following the Pilkington report, which expressed disappointment with the commercial programming on ITV, BBC2—the UK’s third television channel—was to be relatively highbrow.
+In his Daily Herald column, Dennis Potter declared: ‘BBC2 offers us, for the first time, a genuinely planned alternative instead of a haphazard chase up the ratings table’.
 BBC2 was also to be the first channel in the UK to broadcast using the new higher-resolution television standard of 625 lines, which was eventually adopted by BBC1 and ITV.

 Because BBC Television Centre was shut down by a power failure, the only BBC television site still with electricity was the news studio, which was located at Alexandra Palace.